-Robert is the Sports Editor of the Detroit Lakes Tribune.
+Robert is a Minnesota Newspaper Association award-winning Sports Editor at the Detroit Lakes Tribune.
 Williams worked prior as the Sports Editor in Perham for the Focus, a Forum Communications newspaper, from 2010-14.

 - Member for

 - 3 years 10 months